dsflow-io/dsflow/README.md

 It brings the following benefits:

-- daily versioning of your data
+- daily versioning of data
 - keeping daily snapshots of a dataset makes it easier to compute KPIs and monitor the evolution of the metrics
 - you avoid overwriting data, instead you append by creating a new partition.
-- you can safely delete older snapshots of your tables once there are no longer needed.
+- you can safely delete older snapshots of tables once there are no longer needed.

 Note: as a convention, such a table is prefixed with `dim_`